-- Tuberculosis (TB) is caused by bacteria (Mycobacterium tuberculosis) that most often affect the lungs. - > TB is spread from person to person through the air. - When people with TB cough, sneeze or spit, they propel the TB germs into the air. - Symptoms are cough with sputum and blood at times, chest pains, weakness, weight loss, fever and night sweats. - > TB is a treatable and curable disease.
+- Tuberculosis (TB) is caused by bacteria (Mycobacterium tuberculosis) that most often affect the lungs. - > TB is spread from person to person through the air. - When people with TB cough, sneeze, or spit, they propel the TB germs into the air. - Symptoms are cough with sputum and blood at times, chest pains, weakness, weight loss, fever, and night sweats. - TB is a preventable, treatable and curable disease with antibiotics, typically including isoniazid, rifampin, pyrazinamide, ethambutol, and streptomycin.

-- It is treated with a standard 6-month course of 4 antimicrobial drugs that are provided with information, supervision and support to the patient by a health worker or trained volunteer. - Anti-TB medicines have been used for decades and strains that are resistant to 1 or more of the medicines have been documented in every country surveyed. - Multidrug-resistant tuberculosis (MDR-TB) is a form of TB caused by bacteria that do not respond to isoniazid and rifampicin, the 2 most powerful, first-line anti-TB drugs.
-MDR-TB is treatable and curable by using second-line drugs. - Extensively drug-resistant TB (XDR-TB) is a more serious form of MDR-TB caused by bacteria that do not respond to the most effective second-line anti-TB drugs, often leaving patients without any further treatment options. - India is committed to eliminating tuberculosis from the country by 2025, five years ahead of the global target by the World Health Organisation (WHO) i.e. 2030. - To align with the ambitious goal, the programme has been renamed from the Revised National Tuberculosis Control Programme (RNTCP) to National Tuberculosis Elimination Programme (NTEP). - Recently, the Ministry of Health and Family Welfare has launched the annual Tuberculosis (TB) Report 2021.
+- It is treated with a standard 6-month course of 4 antimicrobial drugs that are provided with information, supervision, and support to the patient by a health worker or trained volunteer. - Anti-TB medicines have been used for decades and strains that are resistant to 1 or more of the medicines have been documented in every country surveyed. - Multidrug-resistant tuberculosis (MDR-TB) is a form of TB caused by bacteria that do not respond to isoniazid and rifampicin, the 2 most powerful, first-line anti-TB drugs.
+MDR-TB is treatable and curable by using second-line drugs. - Extensively drug-resistant TB (XDR-TB) is a more serious form of MDR-TB caused by bacteria that do not respond to the most effective second-line anti-TB drugs, often leaving patients without any further treatment options. - About 25% of the global population has been infected with TB bacteria.
+5-10% of these infections progress to active TB disease. - India is committed to eliminating tuberculosis from the country by 2025, five years ahead of the global target by the World Health Organisation (WHO) i.e., 2030. - To align with the ambitious goal, the programme has been renamed from the Revised National Tuberculosis Control Programme (RNTCP) to National Tuberculosis Elimination Programme (NTEP).

+Recently, the Ministry of Health and Family Welfare has launched the annual Tuberculosis (TB) Report 2021.